NEONScience/neon-data-institute-2016/_posts/institute-materials/day5_friday/01-01-2016-capstone-project.md

 ## The Data
 You have been given a hard drive containing NEON remote sensing data.
-You can also explore the:
+You can also learn more about what NEON data are currently available on the:
- <a class="btn btn-inverse" href="http://www.neonscience.org/data-resources/get-data" target="_blank">NEON Website Get Data Page</a> to learn more about what data are available currently.
+ <a class="btn btn-inverse" href="http://www.neonscience.org/data-resources/get-data" target="_blank">NEON Website Get Data Page.</a>

  ## Document Your Work